 Although I’ve had the Blaze for several months now, I haven’t been able to try out all of its features.
 I currently don’t do any biking or outdoor running my physical activities are limited to running on the treadmill and playing tennis.
 That’s why I’m only going to share with you the features that I’ve tried as well as the basic aspects and features of the Fitbit Blaze.

 FITBIT BLAZE DESIGN

-The tracker which is a black plastic square, snaps into a frame made from surgical grade stainless steel.
+The tracker which is a black plastic square snap into a frame made from surgical grade stainless steel.
 Other versions include a gunmetal stainless steel buckle/frame and a 22k gold-plated stainless steel buckle/frame.

-The Fitbit Blaze also features interchangeable bands (straps) which allows the user to customize the look and feel of the device.
-The classic band is made from flexible and durable elastomer material, used in many sports watches.
-Alternative bands are also available in leather, nylon and stainless steel.
+The Fitbit Blaze also features interchangeable bands (straps) that allow the user to customize the look and feel of the device.
+The classic band is made from a flexible and durable elastomer material, used in many sports watches.
+Alternative bands are also available in leather, nylon, and stainless steel.

 FITBIT BLAZE FEATURES

 - Workout Goals + Summaries

 - Cardio Fitness Level